Q: What’s the goal of Seaglass Village?

 A: We are focused on collaboration, not competition.
 Our plan is not to duplicate existing services, but rather to complement and serve as a "super connector".
 We are actively reaching out to other non-profit, municipal, educational and cultural organizations in the area to explore how we might work together.
 As we bring volunteers and members on board, we will help connect and make use of these important community resources.

 Q: Right now, I don’t “need” any Village services.

-A: The Village concept is about more than providing needed services –it’s about providing Members the connections and information to give them the confidence to face changes and get the help when they need it.
+A: The Village concept is about more than providing needed services—it’s about providing Members the connections and information to give them the confidence to face changes and get the help when they need it.
 Starting as a Volunteer is a great way to learn about the Village and have those connections in place should you need services in the future.
-Many members of current villages started as Volunteers!
+Many members of other Villages started as volunteers!

 Q: What type of an organization is this?

-Q: How much will it cost to be a Member?
+Q: How much does it cost to be a Member?

 Q: What if a volunteer is not available?